 Several people have asked why the Russia-Ukraine war is happening.
 Here is some background context and history.
-This is an updated version of a piece published on 24 February.
+This post was updated in summer 2022.

 You can also listen to an updated version of this post as a podcast.

 Russia-Ukraine war: what is happening now?

 The Russian invasion of Ukraine that began on 24 February is the worst-case scenario.
 President Putin launched a major, unprovoked war against a peaceful neighbour to re-draw the borders of Europe in the 21stcentury – a clear breach of international law.